Happy New Year from Santa Barbara Permaculture Network!

 Santa Barbara Permaculture Network Facebook Page

-We hope you can join us!
-We have appreciated your support through the years, we officially formed our 501(c)3 educational non-profit in 2000, we have done over 80 programs and workshops in what seems to be a very short time, but has been over a decade now.
+We hope you can join us for another year of interesting programs.
+We have appreciated your support through the years, we officially formed our 501(c)3 educational non-profit in 2000, we have done over 90 programs and workshops in what seems to be a very short time, but has been over a decade now.
 We have loved every minute, thanks for sharing the journey.

 Margie Bushman & Wes Roe